 Once you’ve had your fill of history and art, make your way towards the Barrio Santa Cruz.
 This adorable neighborhood has the prettiest balconies and alleys, and used to be the Jewish quarter.
 Relax on a bench beneath orange trees, or grab an afternoon coffee before the town takes its nap.

 Have dinner at another tapas restaurant, or make your way to the stunning patio of the Hotel Alfonso XII.
 Eat at Ena By Charles Abellan, the casual option at the hotel.
 Enjoy scrumptious ceviche, salads and their variation on paella.
-After dinner, stroll around like everyone else, or get dessert at a tapas bar near your accomodation.
+After dinner, stroll around like everyone else, or get dessert at a tapas bar near your accommodation.
 We never made it to Las Ovejas Negras, but heard good things from multiple sources.

 Day 3: Torch Coffee Roasters, Say Goodbye